If you’ve heard the name “Lilly Singh” a lot lately, you might wonder who she is and why she is famous.

 A natural in front of the camera, Lilly Singh’s acting career has taken her far beyond YouTube.

-Lilly Singh has also taken to the stage in comedy festivals around the world.
+Lilly Singh has also performed at comedy festivals around the world.
 With two world tours under her belt, her on-stage performances created a buzz and resulted in sold-out shows nationwide.

-She later joined the Just for Laughs festival in Montreal, Canada to perform with industry champions such as Judd Apatow, Jerry Seinfeld, and Rick Mercer.
+She later attended the Just for Laughs festival in Montreal, Canada, where she performed with industry champions such as Judd Apatow, Jerry Seinfeld, and Rick Mercer.

-In 2017, Lilly released her first book “How to Be a Bawse: A Guide to Conquering Life” that you can purchase at Barnes & Noble and Amazon.
-The release was met with rave reviews and was quickly listed as a #1 New York Times Best Seller.
+In 2017, Lilly released her first book, “How to Be a Bawse: A Guide to Conquering Life,” which you can purchase at Barnes & Noble and Amazon.
+The release received rave reviews and was quickly listed as a #1 New York Times Best Seller.

-The book compiled Lilly’s greatest pieces of wisdom, on topics related to career, relationships, and family, and compiled them into an entertaining read for people of all ages.
+The book compiles Lilly’s greatest pieces of wisdom on topics related to career, relationships, and family and makes them entertaining for people of all ages.
+Her second book, “Be a Triangle: How I Went from Being Lost to Getting My Life Into,” was released on April 6, 2022.

-Lilly Singh currently has 9.5M Instagram followers and has signed brand deals with huge companies like Coca Cola, Smashbox, Skittles, Google, and TD.
+Lilly Singh has 14 million Instagram followers and has signed brand deals with Coca-Cola, Smashbox, Skittles, Google, and TD.

 Her social reach is not limited to a single platform – with a loyal Twitter following, an engaged audience on Instagram, and millions of subscribers on YouTube, brands are itching to work with her.